 Author Anne Lamott wisely comments, "Almost everything will work again if you unplug it for a few minutes... including you!"
 That's good advice.
-So, let me ask the question again: What brings peace, calm, renewal, and rest to your life?
-Or, perhaps I should ask that from a spiritual perspective in the context of Psalm 23.
+So, let me ask the question again this way: What brings peace, calm, renewal, and rest to your life - to your soul?
+Or perhaps I should ask that from the spiritual perspective in the context of Psalm 23.
 Where has God led you to find rest, refreshment, and restoration - those green pastures and still waters?
+Recall those times and places in your memory and bring them to mind when needed.

-A theological understanding that the Sacred Presence of God is present beyond, with, and within all of creation, means, of course, that we can connect with that Presence through any activity, and at any time at any place.
-This is a central understanding in Celtic spirituality and most indigenous spiritualities.
+A theological understanding that the Sacred Presence of the Divine is present beyond, with, and within all of creation means, of course, that we can connect with that Presence through any activity, and at any time at any place.
+This is a central understanding in Celtic Christian spirituality and most indigenous spiritualities.

-Though we (rightly) often get wrapped up in intellectual debates over biblical interpretation, the scriptures themselves remain a powerful source of comfort and strength.
-One of my favorite passages to recall when life is tough is Matthew 11:28-29, where Jesus offers the following invitation.
+Though we (rightly) often get wrapped up in intellectual debates over biblical interpretation, the scriptures themselves remain a powerful source of comfort, hope, and strength.
+One of my favorite passages to recall when life is tough or filled with anxiety is Matthew 11:28-29, where Jesus offers the following invitation.
 "Come to me, all you that are weary and are carrying heavy burdens, and I will give you rest.
 Take my yoke upon you, and learn from me; for I am gentle and humble in heart, and you will find rest for your souls."
 Another favorite passage, from the Hebrew scriptures, which we call the Old Testament, is Psalm 23.
-Countless people over thousands of years have found comfort in the words: The Lord is my shepherd, I shall not want.
+Countless people over thousands of years have found comfort in the words:

+The Lord is my shepherd, I shall not want.
 God makes me lie down in green pastures; God leads me beside still waters; God restores my soul.

-You may have noticed that both of those passages refer to our soul.
+You may have noticed that both of those biblical passages refer to our soul.
 I want to take a brief detour at this point to talk about the biblical understanding of the term "soul."
 The English translation of soul is from the Hebrew word, nephesh, and from the Greek word, psykhe.
-Most folks would probably define the soul something like this: The spiritual nature of humans, regarded as immortal, separable from the body at death.
+Most folks would probably define the soul something like this: The spiritual nature of human beings, regarded as immortal, separable from the body at death.
 However, our western perspective has it wrong when we go back to the original languages.
-In the Old Testament, and somewhat in the New Testament, the soul refers not just to the spiritual, but also the physical and emotional as well.
-The Bible consistently refers to the soul as the entirety of a living being (and in Genesis that includes animals as well as humans).
+In the Old Testament, and somewhat in the New Testament, the soul refers not just to the spiritual, but also the physical and emotional as well - the entirety of a living being.
 Your soul, then, is your total self, that which makes you, you.
 Therefore, when we declare that God restores and provides rest for our soul, we need to understand that as a restoration of the totality of our being - the center of our life, emotionally, spiritually, and physically.
 There is deep comfort to be found in recognizing and acknowledging that the care of your soul, and its restoration, is of great concern to God.

 To restore your soul means to revive it and to enliven it.
 That comes, however, with an ethical and moral purpose.
-Psalm 23 reveals that the restoration of our soul allows for Divine guidance in the right paths of life, or "paths of righteousness" in the King James Version.
+Psalm 23 reveals that the restoration of our souls allows for Divine guidance in the right paths of life, or "paths of righteousness" in the King James Version.
 What are right paths?
-A right path is one that leads to what the author of the Gospel of John calls abundant life - those paths and ways of life, as modeled by Jesus, help us to live life fully.
+A right path is one that leads to what the author of the Gospel of John calls abundant life.
+Those paths and ways of life, as modeled by Jesus, help us to live life fully.